-Many people also choose to purchase wheat germ in supplement form to reap the rewards.
-Some of the health benefits include being high in vegetable protein, fiber, and healthy fats.
+Many people also choose to purchase wheat germ in shiruto supplement form to reap the rewards.
+Some of the health benefits of wheat germ include being high in vegetable protein, fiber, and healthy fats.
 It contains vitamins and minerals such as potassium, phosphorus, magnesium, zinc, folate, and thiamin.

-It is also naturally high in vitamin E, which is an essential nutrient that has antioxidant benefits.
+Another benefit of wheat germ is it is also naturally high in vitamin E, which is an essential nutrient that has antioxidant benefits.
 Research suggests that natural antioxidants are the best source for preventing disease, as antioxidants are believed to decrease the body’s free radicals.
-With all these benefits, what drawbacks are there?
+With all these wheat germ benefits, what drawbacks are there?
 Still, some people are curious if wheat germ is bad for you.

 Is Wheat Germ Bad For You?

-With wheat germ’s many health benefits, it seems as though everyone can benefit from consuming it.
+With wheat germ’s nutrition and many health benefits, it seems as though everyone can benefit from consuming it.
 However, it may not be a great idea for some people.
-Those who have gluten or wheat allergies, are gluten intolerant or have Celiac Disease should avoid consuming wheat germ or wheat germ-containing products.
+Those who have gluten or wheat allergies, are gluten intolerant or have Celiac Disease can experience wheat germ side effects and should avoid consuming wheat germ or products that contain it.

 Wheat germ is high in triglycerides, which is a type of fat.
-If you’re at risk for heart disease or suffer from heart disease, it may be a good idea to avoid wheat germ, as high triglyceride levels have been linked to adverse health effects.
+If you’re at risk for heart disease or suffer from heart disease, you may experience shiruto side effects.
+It may be a good idea to avoid wheat germ, as high triglyceride levels have been linked to adverse health effects.